 - Step 2: Over a medium pan on medium heat, add zoodles and 1-2 tbsp pesto

 - Step 4: Top with bacon and ground pepper

 If you don’t follow a plant-based diet (vegetarian or vegan) then other plant-based sources of carbohydrates include corn, beans, peas, lentils, and quinoa, to name a few.
 If you’re following a low-carb diet, keto diet, or trying to cut weight or lose body fat, then you may want to be aware of consuming these, as they do contain higher carbohydrate contents.

 Net Carb Count (per 100g)

 How To Eat More Vegetables

 In general, the more vegetables you can fit into your diet, the better.
-There are so many out there that it’s quite easy to chop, shred, saute, bbq, bake, or slice up into your day to day foods.
-We recommend eating the low carb vegetables as snacks and adding 2 cups of cruciferous or leafy vegetables to every meal you eat.
+There are so many out there that it’s quite easy to chop, shred, sauté, BBQ, bake, or slice up into your day-to-day foods.
+We recommend eating the lowest carb vegetables as snacks and adding 2 cups of cruciferous or leafy vegetables to every meal you eat.
 All in all, eating vegetables on a daily basis is very important for your overall well-being and health.

 What if you can’t get enough vegetables in your diet?